IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Draw closer - you see the famed saltwood trees, which look nothing much like trees.
 White fingers claw their way up the base of each pillar, stark contrast with the black translucence.
 Built amongst the vertically growing shoots are docks, their wood coated a darker color with waterproofing.
 Ships large and small pull in gingerly between the gnarled, bone-white roots of the trees.
 All of the ship have the characteristic white hulls of saltwood hewn, deepwater bound vessels.
 	- People at work in the docks, unloading cargo holds to these elevators that travel on rails up the length of the columns.
 - Location: La Sul.
 Bargewrights, ships, Giltstern.
+- Cargo unloaded - food and textiles from Giltstern ship into the isle
 - immediate conflict/drama? then open up to exploration. show them where to stand guard? clear objective
 - Avizallans blocking Felichian missionaries from entering - maybe Kingfisher lets them come in?
 - introduce a few major players of the council
 - Owl greets them, takes them to the saltwood docks?
 - establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
-- spontaneous zombie attack, guardians swoop in
+- spontaneous fray wraith
 - opportunity to go to Kareem's, Bargewrights, explore city. show the kite fights.
 #### Riot and Murder
 - PCs may or may not be at the saltwood docks - either way Gyrfalcon is on the other side